codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 max-width="60%"
 %}

-## GitOps Apps dashboard information
+## Applications dashboard information
-Here's a description of the information and actions in the GitOps Apps dashboard.
+Here's a description of the information and actions you can see for individual applications in the Applications tab of the GitOps Apps dashboard.

 {: .table .table-bordered .table-hover}
 | Item                     | Description            |